prab152/simple-data-pipe-connector-reddit-all-messages/README.md

 ##### Enable OAuth support and collect connectivity information

- You need to register the Simple Data Pipe application before you can use it to load data.
+ You need to register the Simple Data Pipe application with Reddit before you can use it to load data.
  1. Open the [reddit](http://www.reddit.com) web page and log in.
  2. Click **Preferences** and select the **apps** tab.
  3. **Create another app...**